 There are three very distinct reasons you might be worried about the Polaris Ranger’s width:

 You probably belong to two of these groups.
 You definitely don’t belong to all three.
-If you think you do, you’re going to have a bad time picking out a vehicle.
+If you think you do, you’re going to have a bad time finding Ranger dimensions that work for you.

 Width restricted trails serve an important purpose.
 They keep the wild trails more natural and limit damage and erosion.

 Unrestricted trails generally face harsher treatment from bigger, wider, more powerful UTVs.
 And they can end up feeling more like a logging road than a recreational trail.
 That’s why, where possible (and desirable), width restrictions are put into place on trails.

 A decade ago, 50” trails were the norm, and they kept wide vehicles out by setting up 50-inch-wide gateposts at the beginning of the trail.
 If your Polaris Ranger’s full width was more than 50”, you wouldn’t fit.

 If you want to ride a Ranger on a 50” trail, you’re out of luck.
 Unless you’re in a Ranger 150, you’re just not going to fit.

 Today, 60” trails are much more common.
 And here’s the good news: apart from the Ranger 1000 lineup and a couple crew models, any Polaris Ranger’s dimensions will fit on a 60” trail.

 In case you’re wondering, there are generally a few inches of leeway on these gateposts.
 Your 60” wide Ranger won’t be scraping both wheels to squeeze through.

 So, check the trails you want to ride on, and make sure you Ranger’s width works on them.